Otion-Core/graphism/README.md

 ## Splitting your schema

-As your project grows, your schema will more and more entities, and soon enough it will be quite challenging to manage in a single file.
-It is a good practice to split your main schema by importing smaller ones.
+As your project grows, your schema will contain more and more entities, and soon enough it will be quite challenging to manage everything in a single file.

 The `MyBlog.Schema` can be rewritten as: